-Before I move on, I want to take just a minute to talk about building relationships on Facebook since that was the actually how I found my first accountability partner.
-It is also how I originally met the two that I have now.
+Before I move on, I want to take just a minute to talk about building relationships on Facebook since that was actually how I found my first accountability partner.
+It is also how I originally met the current one.

 Do they Need to Be “Just Like You”?

-No they don't.
+No, they don't.
 It's important to understand that this person doesn’t need to be in the exact same business as you are to build a mutually beneficial relationship.
-Great relationships often come from complimentary businesses.
+Great relationships often come from complementary businesses.
 But for someone that's in real estate, your “person” should also be in real estate in some form.